 - Click here for information about instructor Karin Magnuson.

-- Click here for spring 2017 Dog Program information.
+- Click here for Summer 2017 Dog Program information.

 - Please bring your dog’s vaccination/health records to the first class.

 - Owners of aggressive dogs must be in control of their pets at all times to remain in class.

 - Classes are held at the Belvidere Recreation Center, 412 S. Lewis Avenue, Waukegan.